Our Georgia Travel Guide

-The Georgia Aquarium in Atlanta is the world’s fourth largest aquarium and has 100,000 aquatic animals.
+The Georgia Aquarium in Atlanta is the world’s fourth largest aquarium and has 100,000 aquatic animals and is one of the best Georgia attractions.
 The enormous aquarium is divided into different themes that focus on various aspects of marine life.
 For example, cold Water Quest explores cold water life, which includes Japanese spider crabs and Australian sea dragons.
 In the River Scout exhibit, you can see the emerald tree boas, albino alligators, and piranha.
 The aquarium also houses whale sharks and manta rays in its 6.3 million gallon Ocean Voyager.

 Lookout Mountain is located at the border between Tennessee and Georgia and is known for being the scene of a battle during the Civil War.
 On clear days, you will have a fantastic view of the various points in seven states from the top of the cliff.
 The nature park along the rocky ridge of the mountain has gardens, art installations, stone bridges, and a mushroom-shaped balancing rock.
 Many seasonal festivals and events are held in the park throughout the year, including a Halloween festival with a corn maze.